nolife99/OOPARTS-sb/README.md

 the program storybrew is required for this storyboard to run. download it here: https://github.com/Damnae/storybrew

-btw I just started programming a month so syntaxes aren't very advanced
+btw I just started programming a month ago so syntaxes aren't very advanced